 As a provider of renewable energy to electric vehicles, our almost 400 employees are proud to be on the right side of history facilitating the shift to electrification.
-However, we are not stopping there: We have set a bold target of becoming the first carbon neutral EV charging company in Europe.
+However, we are not stopping there: We have achieved a big step into a more sustainable future by achieving an externally verified carbon neutral standard in accordance with the international known PAS 2060 Standard.